MrMystery-Official/Starlight-Dev/README.md

 **Starlight** is a toolkit for modding The Legend of Zelda: Tears of the Kingdom.
 It includes:

 -   **AINB Editor:** This visual node editor allows you to effortlessly modify the game's logic data, including AI behaviors and sequences.
 -   **Map Editor:** Edit actors directly within a scene using the map editor.
-However, please note that the algorithm for generating new hashes is still a mystery.
-As a result, users will need to manage hash generation themselves.
 -   **Actor Editor:** Simplify map editing by creating and customizing actors with this built-in tool.
 It's designed for basic static map actors, not for comprehensive actor creation.

 ## Installation